 The Torrey Botanical Society supports an annual symposium award of $1,000.
 Applicants will be judged by a committee of the Council of the Society, and recipients will be announced before 1 April each year.

 Organizers should send the following information: 1) a description of the symposium and its importance, 2) a list of the speakers and their topics, and 3) current C.V.s of the organizers.
 The proposals should be written using Times New Roman font, 12-point, with pages having 1-inch top and bottom margins, and 1.25-inch side margins.
-All applications must be sent electronically by the applicant to the Chair of the Grants and Awards Committee.
-Submit applications as pdf files only, with the applicant’s surname first in file name (e.g. Name_proposalSymposium.pdf).
-Deadline for applications is 31 December of the year preceding the symposium.
+The deadline for applications is 15 January each year.

-By the end of the calendar year of support, a non-solicited report of one paragraph should be sent by the award recipient(s) to the Chair of the Grants and Awards Committee.
+By the end of the calendar year of support, a non-solicited report of one paragraph should be sent by the award recipient(s) to the Chair of the Grants and Awards Committee at firstname.lastname@example.org.
 Recipients of symposium awards should consider publishing results of the symposium in the Journal of the Torrey Botanical Society.
+Please send all inquiries to email@example.com .

 Previous awardees (all $1,000):